jesinth752/data-blitz/README.md

  # Handling Missing values

- In this case,I got 270 Null values in total bedrooms field , you can use any of these following methods to slove or Handle missing values
+ In this case,I got 270 Null values in total bedrooms field , you can use any of these following methods to solve or Handle missing values

   isnull()